digitaldrummerj/digitaldrummerj.me/content/blog/draft/stop-zoom-trolls.md

 * In the participants panel, as the host you need to promote all of your other organizers and the presenter to co-host so they can share their desktop and moderate the meeting.
 Right click on each participant that you want to promote to co-host and select the co-host option.

 With these settings in place it is much harder for a troll to disrupt and destroy your meeting.
 While at the same time still allowing you to build and grow your  community.

+The only trolling that they will be able to do is to be inappropriate on camera.
+If this happen, in the participants panel, right-click on the person and turn off their camera.

 Happy Zooming!